Note: This file is about 140K in size so may take a few seconds to load,

 And Rushdie has the prostitutes in a brothel named Hijab

-(Arabic for “Head Veiling”, but given as “Curtain” in
+(Arabic for “Head Veiling”, but given as “Curtain” in the

 English text) mockingly bearing the names of Muhammad’s